freechipsproject/chisel-bootcamp/README.md

 ## Prerequisites

-- familiarity with Verilog, VHDL, or at the very least, hardware design in general
+- Familiarity with Verilog, VHDL, or at the very least, hardware design in general
-- programming experience in a modern language, be it in Python, Java, C++, etc.
+- Programming experience in a modern language, be it in Python, Java, C++, etc.
-- an earnest desire to learn something new
+- An earnest desire to learn something new

 ## Outline